-There are 120 scholarships available for pursuing a Business major as of May 2025.
-You can find hundreds of Business scholarships available for college junior, college senior, high school senior, college sophomore, college freshman, college, high school freshman, high school sophomore, and post-graduates.
-Some prominent Business scholarships for students include the Steven J. Finkel Service Excellence Scholarship, the Columbus Business and Professional Women's Scholarship, and the John and Elsie Krikorian Journalism Scholarship.
-You can find Business scholarships for pursuing your two-year, four-year, community college, or undergraduate.
+There are 120 scholarships available for pursuing a Business major as of December 2025.
+You can find hundreds of Business scholarships available for high school senior, college sophomore, college senior, high school freshman, college freshman, high school sophomore, college, and post-graduates.
+Some prominent Business scholarships for students include the Sales Training and Development Scholarship, the Helen Ellis Brown Scholarship for Academic Excellence, and the Pat Maciel Lubeck Perpetual Memorial Scholarship.
+You can find Business scholarships for pursuing your four-year, undergraduate, community college, vocational, junior college, graduate school, or master's.

-You can find scholarship financial aid for studying Business by using a scholarship search engine like Scholarships That Work, which has 120 Business scholarships with an average award amount of $3,092.
-You can also find scholarships to pursue Business by inquiring with organizations that offer Business & Economics scholarships, like the House of Blues Music Forward Foundation, the Community Foundation of Bartholomew County, the Community Foundation of the Verdugos, or the Better Business Bureau of Central New England.
+You can find scholarship financial aid for studying Business by using a scholarship search engine like Scholarships That Work, which has 120 Business scholarships with an average award amount of $2,988.
+You can also find scholarships to pursue Business by inquiring with organizations that offer Business & Economics scholarships, like the Training for Success, the Henry County Community Foundation, the Stanislaus Community Foundation, or the Eastern West Virginia Community Foundation.

 To apply for scholarships in Business, you will need to fill out the scholarship application form on the scholarship page.
-For eleven of these scholarships, you will need to submit an essay.
-Several Business scholarships require a resume, and a few awards require letters of recommendation.
+For eight of these scholarships, you will need to submit an essay.
+Several Business scholarships require a resume, and one award require letters of recommendation.
 The GPA requirements for Business scholarships vary between a 2.5 and 3.5 minimum GPA.
+One Business scholarships require nomination from a teacher or coach.

-Some of the best scholarships for studying Business are the Barbara J. Sinnott Student of Integrity Scholarship, the Francis X. Crowley Scholarship, the Kerotin Women in Business Scholarship, the Lawn Love Creating Leaders Scholarship, and the Academic Scholarship.
+Some of the best scholarships for studying Business are the Clyde E. Smith Jr. Scholarship Fund, the Business Network International Scholarship Fund, the IBTTA Foundation Scholarship Program, the Office Supply Scholarship, and the Helen Koepke Memorial Scholarship.
 The best Business scholarships will be listed at the top of this page.

-Yes, there are six scholarships specifically for minority students who want to pursue Business or Business & Economics.
-Applicants who identify as Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, Hispanic, or Minority are eligible for these scholarships, like the Steven J. Finkel Service Excellence Scholarship, the John and Elsie Krikorian Journalism Scholarship, and the Columbus Business and Professional Women's Scholarship.
+Yes, there are four scholarships specifically for minority students who want to pursue Business or Business & Economics.
+Applicants who identify as Asian, Native American or Alaska Native, Black, or Minority are eligible for these scholarships, like the Sales Training and Development Scholarship, the Pat Maciel Lubeck Perpetual Memorial Scholarship, and the Helen Ellis Brown Scholarship for Academic Excellence.

 All students who plan on studying or majoring in Business are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Business scholarships may vary, so be sure to read the scholarship listing carefully.
-Six scholarships for Business majors are specifically open to applicants who identify as Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, Hispanic, or Minority students.
+Four scholarships for Business majors are specifically open to applicants who identify as Asian, Native American or Alaska Native, Black, or Minority students.
+One scholarship Business scholarships is religious-affiliated awards for Catholic students.
 Of these scholarships, two require community service participation.
-Plus, two scholarships for studying Business require extracurricular involvement.
-Also, there are five Business scholarships specifically for applicants who identify as women or female.
+Plus, three scholarships for studying Business require extracurricular involvement.
+Also, there are two Business scholarships specifically for applicants who identify as women or female.

 Scholarships by Major